Last Updated on May 10, 2022 by Left Lane

 Don’t be in a rush though, because due to the extreme height, & curviness of the road it takes double the time to go anywhere.
 The switchbacks reverse any progress you make in the direction towards your destination, by taking you equally as far back in the direction from which you came.

-The curves are so sharp, that they mount blind spot mirrors in each curve, so that you can see oncoming traffic from the other direction.
+Some of the curves are so sharp, that they mounted blind spot mirrors in each curve, so that you can see oncoming traffic from the other direction.
 The Amalfi Coast is an extremely popular tourist attraction, therefore buses drive the route too, & local etiquette always gives the right of way to the buses.